 Faith didn’t give the man a second thought as she crossed the tiled lobby of the hotel.
-Laughter and the clink of glasses drifted out from the hotel bar as she stepped onto the elevator.
-Her attention shifted to room 701.
+Laughter and the clink of glasses drifted out from the hotel bar as she stepped onto the

 As the gilded doors slid closed, a hand reached between and pushed them open.
 She tensed for a second, thinking her admirer had followed, but then breathed a sigh of relief as Hayden casually stepped into the elevator.